itsgracian/find-food-restaurant/README.md

 # search-restaurant
-Search place to eat using slack with slash command /find-food
+Search place to eat using slack with only slash command /find-food